libavg/libavg/sphinxdoc/events.rst

         .. py:attribute:: keyname

             The name of the key according to the current keyboard layout.
-This can be a character like "a" or a word like "Up" for the up arrow key.
+This can be a character like "A" or a word like "Up" for the up arrow key.
 Read-only.

         .. py:attribute:: text